 The energy of different magnetic orderings is also studied.
 In our calculation, we only consider magnetic structures that preserve the periodicity of the rhombohedral unit cell.
-Our results suggest that the ground-state magnetic ordering is anti-ferromagnetic (AFM) for $FeTiO_3$ and $MnTiO_3$ and ferrimagnetic (FiM) for Zn_2FeOsO_6 .
-To investigate the magnetic structures of Mn_2FeWO_6 and Mn3WO6, four different types of unit cell are considered in the calculation.
-We adopt a notation like "udu" to describe the possible spin structure, where "u" is spinup, "d" is spin-down, and the spins are given on atom β , δ and γ , in that order.
+Our results suggest that the ground-state magnetic ordering is antiferromagnetic (AFM) for FeTiO3 and MnTiO3 and ferrimagnetic (FiM) for Zn_2FeOsO_6 .
+To investigate the magnetic structures of Mn2FeWO6 and Mn3WO6, four different types of unit cell are considered in the calculation.
+We adopt a notation like "udu" to describe the possible spin structure on the three cations excepting W. Here "u" is spin-up, "d" is spin-down, and the spins are given on cations A_1 , A_2 , and Bin that order, where A_1 and A_2 are face sharing with B' and B cations, respectively.
+(Note that A_1 , A_2 and B correspond to cations β , δ , and γ , respectively, in Fig. 1.)
 The four possible states (not counting those that are trivially related by a global spin reversal) are uuu, uud, udu, and udd.
-The energy of each fullyrelaxed magnetic structure is listed in the Supplement.
-Of those, the most stable state for both Mn_2FeWO_6 and Mn_3WO_6 is udu.
-However, for Mn_3WO_6 , the energy difference between the uud and udu states is tiny, so we considered the polarization reversal for both magnetic states.
+The energy of each fully-relaxed magnetic structure is listed in the Supplemental Material [33].
+Of those, the most stable state for both Mn2FeWO6 and Mn3WO6 is udu.
+However, for Mn3WO6, the energy difference between the uud and udu states is tiny, so we considered the polarization reversal for both magnetic states.